latteart-org/multi-locator/README.md

 # MULOC: Introducing Multiple Locators for End-to-End Testing

-MULOC improves the robustness of test scripts by enabling the use of multiple locators in E2E testing libraries by extending their APIs.
+MULOC improves the robustness of test scripts by adding support for using multiple locators in E2E testing libraries through extended APIs.
-MULOC now supports Selenium WebDriver and WebdriverIO, and we have confirmed that it works with Jest, ts-jest, and Mocha.
+MULOC currently supports Selenium WebDriver and WebdriverIO, and has been confirmed to work with Jest, ts-jest, and Mocha.

 # Features